Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 For more structured testing, you can ask AI to generate comprehensive test cases:

-*"Here's my user registration flow: [describe the flow].
+*"Here's my user registration flow: [describe the flow or mention relevant part in requirements file].
 What are the most important test cases I should cover to make sure this works reliably?"*

 The AI will typically suggest testing happy paths (everything works), error cases (invalid inputs), edge cases (empty fields), and boundary conditions (very long inputs).